rsdoiel/antenna/planet.md

 date: 2025-06-26, from: United Nations, Top Stories

-Palestinians in the occupied West Bank, including East Jerusalem, are increasingly being subjected to forced displacement and land seizures, the UN human rights office, OHCHR, has reported.&nbsp;
+Palestinians in the occupied West Bank, including East Jerusalem, are increasingly being subjected to forced displacement and land seizures, the UN human rights office, OHCHR, reported on Thursday.&nbsp;

 <br>